 What’s the future of the commons now in this great battle for the seeds?
 And how can Green parties contribute?

 We are now working to make the connection of “food as a commons” deeper.
 The idea of “the seed as a commons” has grown through the seed networks and community seed-banks.
-We’re now working on “food as a commons”.
+We’re now working on food as a commons.
 And behind me, this is the beautiful Annapurna.
 She is the Goddess of food.
 We are creating communities within cities, and villages start relating to each other.
 We want to get rid of this model in which four commodities are produced by three or four trading giants, while the seeds and the chemicals come from the same toxic corporations, with everyone forced to eat toxic food, and agriculture destroyed everywhere.
 No: we can have local food systems that increase the incomes of our farmers and reduce the cost of good, organic food.
 We address the problems of disease, hunger, and poverty at the same time.
 So the Green movement of today has to become a movement for justice.
 It has to become a movement for freedom.
 It has to become a movement for ending the rule of poisoners.
 It has to become a movement to end the rules of corporations.
 And for all of this, we have to reclaim the “commons” at many, many levels, including the commons in our minds.
 Be able to think differently outside the prison of the materiality box.
-That’s the reason we have organised the tribunal on the 14th to 16th of October.
+That’s the reason we have organised the tribunal on October 14-16.
 Bart Staes was there, because we work very closely with the Greens in the European Parliament, and we do want to start an all-encompassing programme to end a century of ecocide and genocide by these companies that control our food and agriculture.
 Reclaim the commons of our seed, reclaim the commons of our food, but most importantly, reclaim the commons of true democracy.

 Navdanya is a network of seed keepers and organic producers spread across 18 states in India.